enowars/EnoELK/README.md

 EnoELK is the central log storage of ENOWARS.
 Journald input is supposed to be provided by [journalbeat](https://www.elastic.co/guide/en/beats/journalbeat/6.7/journalbeat-installation.html).

 ### Configuring journalbeat
-Journalbeat has to feed logstash, so add the logstash endpoint to the journalbeat config (`/etc/journalbeat/journalbeat.yml`):
+Journalbeat has to feed logstash, so disable elastic and enable logstash to the journalbeat config (`/etc/journalbeat/journalbeat.yml`):
 ```
+# output.elasticsearch:
+  # Array of hosts to connect to.
+  # hosts: ["localhost:9200"]

 output.logstash:
   # The Logstash hosts
   hosts: ["localhost:5044"]